jinlynn/Superstore-Project/README.md

 _Snapshot of Sales Dashboard._

 ## 💡 Key Insights
-- **Customer segments** identified: Nurture, Reward, Re-engage, Reconnect — each with tailored strategies
 - Sales, profit and order quantity have been increasing compared to previous years.
 - While each year has fluctuations, there is an overall upward trend in sales, profit, and order volume from 2014 to 2017.
 - Technology is the most profitable category despite having the fewest orders.
 - Furniture generates high sales (comparable to other categories) but delivers significantly lower profit.
+- **Customer segments** identified: Nurture, Reward, Re-engage, Reconnect
-- Although there are more 'Nurture' customers than 'Reward' customers, the Reward segment drives more revenue and profit.
+    - Although there are more 'Nurture' customers than 'Reward' customers, the ‘Reward’ segment drives more revenue and profit.
+    - ‘Reward’, the most valuable customer segment, made up 37% of the customer base in 2017 and contributed 66% of revenue.
+    - ‘Nurture’, customers that are considered new to the store, made up 40% of the customer base in 2017 and contributed 30% of revenue.
 - The top 5 most profitable states are: *California, Washington, New York, Delaware, Michigan.*
 The least profitable are: *Colorado, Illinois, Tennessee, Pennsylvania, Texas*.
-- Some products with high sales have negative profit.
-- Some top-selling products are unprofitable, indicating potential issues with pricing, discounting, or fulfilment costs.
+- Some products with high sales have negative profit, indicating potential issues with pricing, discounting, or fulfilment costs.

 ## 🔧 Recommended Actions
 - Review pricing and discount strategies for Furniture.